widged/elm-interop-demos/README.md

 I use electron to rapidly develop javascript components on OSX.
 I use electron as an alternative to webpack dev-server as electron takes care of es6 transpiling.

-You must install electron-prebuilt globally
+You must install electron-prebuilt globally:

     npm install -g electron-prebuilt

+Then install any node dependency:

+    npm install

 See the usage folders and double click on the `_electron.command` file in any usage folder.